 Breed: German Shepherd/Aussie mix

-Gila MUST have a fenced in yard, and will not be happy living in an apartment.
+Gila MUST have a fenced yard, and will not be happy living in an apartment.
 She would do well as both an only dog and with canine siblings, but she would do best with a friendly, playful male dog companion of a similar size.
+(Please do not assume that a dog “sibling” will provide Gila with the exercise she needs.
+She will need 1-2 hours of individual exercise and training time EACH DAY in addition to regular play time and walks.)
 Preference will be given to applicants with dog sports in mind, however that is not a requirement.
 Gila will not be a good, laid back couch potato dog and will require a great deal of daily exercise and training.
 We will require her adopter to enroll in an obedience class of some sort immediately after adoption.

 Gila is spayed, microchipped, and up to date on vaccinations.
 She is fostered in Durham, NC, and her adoption fee is $300.

 If you are an approved applicant and are interested in Gila please contact the adoption committee.
 If you are interested and have not yet applied please visit our website for adoption procedures and application.